chromamods/phasmophobia/README.md

 * A: Probably not.
 The only anti-cheat that i've found checks for a balance over 250k (then sets it back to 100).
 * Q: I have problem X and don't know what to do.
 Help pls?
 * A: Create an issue post.
 Do not add me on Discord for bug reports.
+* Q: I have a suggestion and would rather DM it to you.
+Can I add you on Discord?
+* A: Chroma#1000.

 ## Getting Started